Funding

 2023 legislative session

 The OSU Statewides received $180 M (a $24 M increase).
-This represents full continued service level funding and additional investments that will provide for the university to sustain and grow vital programs and fill positions in areas of critical need across the state.
+This included continued service level funding and additional investments that provided for OSU to sustain and grow vital programs and fill new and vacant priority positions in areas of critical need across the state.
+Policy bills provided for additional funding to OSU Statewides programs for specific projects.
+In addition, the OSU Extension Outdoor School program (funded with lottery dollars) received $56 M, which reflects a $7 M increase.

 2022 legislative session